AllTheDucks/atd-blog/content/post/go-rest.md

 }
 ````

 The magic here is the strange stuff inside of the back ticks.
 These are called tags in Go and they allow you to specify some meta-data about the fields.
 They are somewhat akin to annotations in Java.
-Here were are using them specify how to map the field in JSON data.
+Here were are using them specify how the JSON library should map the fields in JSON data.

 And now to create a service struct and which is responsible for requesting the data and decoding it: